 Artificial intelligence steadily became the technology propelling the world of mainstream photography.
 It has already found a natural place in existing technologies.
 Regular users can not even realize that AI tech has improved their photos.

-The driving force behind AI development was the spread of mobile phones.
+The driving force behind AI development services was the spread of mobile phones.
 The camera that each person has in their pocket became a reality, and their wish to improve the quality led to an entirely new field.
 Now manufacturers can improve the photo quality with a simple software update.

 AI essentially makes high-quality photography available for everyone in every situation.
 It needs no expensive equipment or lengthy preparation.
 And as an actively developed area, it is likely only to continue becoming more precise and accessible.
 AI in photography makes sure we use our hardware to its full extent.